Use this sample truck accident demand letter with helpful hints as a guide when writing your own demand for compensation to the insurance company.

 FOR SETTLEMENT PURPOSES ONLY

-I was treated for my injuries at the Desmond Hospital's Emergency Room located at 367 Main Street, Gilbert, New Hampshire.
-Thereafter, I was treated at the Helping Hand Chiropractic Clinic at 3860 Coventry Avenue, Gilbert, New Hampshire.
+I suffered from pain and discomfort for several weeks.
+I was treated for my injuries at the Gilbert Urgent Care Clinic, 367 Main Street, Gilbert, New Hampshire, and at the Helping Hand Physical Therapy office at 3860 Coventry Avenue, Gilford, New Hampshire.

-I want to make clear from the outset that I never asked for any of this to happen.
-Immediately prior to February 11, 2014, I enjoyed a full life free of pain and discomfort.
-On February 11th, however, all that changed.
-Your insured’s negligence caused me to sustain substantial damages, including medical and chiropractic bills, out-of-pocket expenses, lost wages, and debilitating pain and discomfort.
+On February 11, all that changed.
+Your insured’s negligence caused me significant damages, including medical and therapy bills, out-of-pocket expenses, lost wages, and debilitating pain and discomfort.

-On February 11, 2014, at approximately 1:00 p.m., I was returning to my job as a forklift operator at the Sunderland Factory in Allen, New Hampshire.
-At the time, I was driving my 2011 Toyota Corolla north on Claremont Avenue.
-The weather was sunny and dry.
+On February 11, 2020, at approximately 1:00 p.m., I was returning to my job as a forklift operator at the Sunderland Factory in Allen, New Hampshire.
+I was driving my 2016 Toyota Corolla north on Claremont Avenue.
+The weather was sunny, and the road was dry.

 Immediately after the collision, your insured stopped.
-For safety purposes, your insured and I pulled to the shoulder of the road.
-When I asked your insured why he crashed into me, he said just before the collision he was distracted when he reached down to tune the radio.
+We both pulled over to the shoulder of the road.
+When I asked your insured why he crashed into me, he said just before the collision, he was distracted when he reached down to tune the radio.

 I called 911.
 Officer Jay Putnam of the Allen, New Hampshire Police Department responded.
-He immediately asked if either of us were hurt.
+He immediately asked if either of us was hurt.
 I told him my neck and shoulders were sore.
 Your insured stated he was not injured.
-Officer Putnam asked if I wanted fire and rescue to take me to the hospital.
-I declined because, at the time, I didn't believe my injuries merited a trip to the emergency room.
+Officer Putnam asked if I wanted an ambulance.
+I told the officer I would have my wife take me for medical care.

-After investigating the scene, officer Putnam issued two citations to your insured.
-One was for failing to stop, and the other for following too closely.
+After investigating the scene, officer Putnam gave Frank Jones two tickets for failing to stop and for following too closely.
 I was not issued any citations.

 INJURIES AND TREATMENT

-To treat my injury, Dr. Smith prescribed a cervical collar.
+Dr. Avery said I would need to wear a cervical collar for two weeks, and then undergo physical therapy for an additional two weeks.
 He also prescribed Vicodin 10mg #30 as needed for the pain, and the muscle relaxer Flexeril 5mg #30 twice a day.
-Dr. Smith also ordered physical therapy for an additional two weeks.
-I was then discharged.